marvin2k/templateSetEngine/README.md

 ## Validation

 The tool uses [kwalify][2] to verify the `$(T)template.yaml` of a templateSet and optionally the user-provided database.
-To mark successfull verification, the following files are created:
+To mark successful verification, the following files are created:

 - `$(O)meta.verified`: The description of the tools schema file for the